Rituxan is a drug used to treat patients with rheumatoid arthritis (RA) who haven’t responded to other types of drugs.

 Research is ongoing to probe how rituximab and B cells work in RA.

-Rituxan is given by a drip into a vein (intravenous infusion, or IV) in a hospital setting.
-The dosage is two 1,000-milligram (mg) infusions separated by two weeks.
+Rituxan is given by a drip into a vein (intravenous IV) in a hospital setting.
+The dosage is two 1,000-milligram (mg) infusions separated by 2 weeks.
 The Rituxan infusion isn’t painful, but you may have an allergic-type reaction to the drug.

 Half an hour before the Rituxan infusion starts, you’ll be given an infusion of 100 mg of methylprednisolone or a similar steroid and possibly also an antihistamine and acetaminophen (Tylenol).
 This is recommended to help reduce any possible reaction to the infusion.

-Your first infusion will start slowly at a rate of 50 mg per hour, and the doctor will keep checking your vital signs to make sure you’re not having any adverse reaction to the infusion.
+Your first infusion will start slowly at a rate of 50 mg per hour, and the doctor will check your vital signs to make sure you’re not having any adverse reactions to the infusion.
+Then, they will increase the rate to 50 mg every 30 minutes, up to 400 mg per hour.

 The first infusion process may take about 4 hours and 15 minutes.
 Flushing the bag with a solution to make sure you get the full dose of Rituxan takes another 15 minutes.

-Your second infusion treatment should take about one hour less.
+Your second infusion treatment should take about 1 hour less and start with a higher rate of 100 mg per hour.

-In clinical trials of Rituxan for RA, about 18 percent of people had side effects.
+In clinical trials of Rituxan for RA, about 18% of people had side effects.
 The most common side effects, experienced during and 24 hours after infusion, include:

 - mild throat tightening